calfonsoQA/ims-demo/README.md

 To run this application, you will need:
 * Java installed
-* MySQLWorkbench for a local SQL database connection.
+* MySQLWorkbench for a local SQL database connection

 ### Installing